cglondon71/elassandra/docs/elassandra/source/enterprise.rst

    cassandra@cqlsh> REVOKE SELECT ON KEYSPACE sales FROM sales;

-Cassandra permissions associated to a role are mapped to Elasticserach Document and Indices APIs as follow.
+Cassandra permissions associated to a role are mapped to Elasticserach Document and Indices APIs as follows.

 .. cssclass:: table-bordered